cjmalloy/jasper/README.md

 docker compose file.
 See [Jasper App](https://github.com/cjmalloy/jasper-app) for an installable electron wrapper.

-## Knowledge Management System
+## Knowledge Management
-Jasper is an open source knowledge management (KMS) system.
+Jasper is an open source knowledge management (KM) system.
 A KMS is similar to a Content Management System (CMS), but it does not store any content.
 Instead, a KMS stores links to content.
-This means that adding a KMS to your internal tools is quick and easy.
-It will index all of your content in a single place.
-Organize with hierarchical tags, track sources and citations and visualize as a graph.
+This means that adding a KM to your internal tools is quick and easy.
+It will create an overlay database, which is a small and fast index of all your content sources.
+Extend functionality with custom plugins, or embed existing dashboard panels directly to create your central business intelligence dashboard.

 See [Jasper-UI](https://github.com/cjmalloy/jasper-ui) for documentation on the reference client.

 ### Centralized Business Intelligence
+Dumping all department-level data into a central data lake to perform analytics on is a hugely complicated task with no proven benefit.
+Instead, empower departments to run their own analytics and formalize the reporting format to allow centralized aggregation.

 Build a Business Intelligence (BI) dashboard without building a data lake.
 Business departments can use both a push or pull model to publish their analytics, reports, results, KPIs, graphs, metrics or alerts.
 Jasper standardises the transport, storage, searching, indexing, and retrieval of data while allowing you to use your existing data structures and formats.
+Stitch together department-level resources to create a central overview that explicitly describes dependencies.

 ### Security
 Jasper uses Tag Based Access Control (TBAC) to assign fine grained access controls to any object in the